Chris Brazzell: New York Jets

-Brazzell was selected by the New York Jetsin the sixth round (174th overall) of the 1998 NFL Draft, because they coveted his track speed.
+Brazzell was selected by the New York Jets in the sixth round (174th overall) of the 1998 NFL draft, because they coveted his track speed.
 He was waived on August 30 and later signed to the team's practice squad.
 He was released on September 5, 1999.

 Dallas Cowboys

 On September 6, 1999, he was claimed off waivers by the Dallas Cowboys.
-He made his NFL debut on special teams in the 41-35 season-opening victory against the Washington Redskins.
+He made his NFL debut on special teams in the 41–35 season-opening victory against the Washington Redskins.
 He was deactivated for the next 3 games.
 He was cut on October 14 and signed to the practice squad.
-Because of injuries to the receiving corps, he was promoted to the active roster in week 14 and registered his first reception in a 20-10 win against the Philadelphia Eagles, a 12-yard catch from quarterback Troy Aikman.
+Because of injuries to the receiving corps, he was promoted to the active roster in week 14 and registered his first reception in a 20–10 win against the Philadelphia Eagles, a 12-yard catch from quarterback Troy Aikman.
 The next week, he finished with a season-high 62 yards on two receptions against his former team the Jets.
-He earned his first NFL start in the 27-10 playoff wildcard loss against the Minnesota Vikings.
+He earned his first NFL start in the 27–10 playoff wildcard loss against the Minnesota Vikings.

 In 2000, he played in 9 games, recording only 2 receptions for 12 yards, while playing mainly on special teams and finishing in a tie for seventh place with 10 special teams tackles.
 He missed the final two regular season games due to a shoulder injury.
 On August 28, 2001, he was released to make room for wide receiver Anthony Lucas.

 CFL career

 2001 season

 On October 15, Brazzell was signed to the practice roster of the Edmonton Eskimos in the Canadian Football League.
-On November 4, he made his debut in a 32-26 win against the Montreal Alouettes, a game in which he had three receptions for 76 yards.
-He also had one reception for nine yards in Edmonton's 34-16 Western Final loss to Calgary.
+On November 4, he made his debut in a 32–26 win against the Montreal Alouettes, a game in which he had three receptions for 76 yards.
+He also had one reception for nine yards in Edmonton's 34–16 Western Final loss to Calgary.

 2002 season

 Brazzell played in 11 games in his second season, finishing fourth among Edmonton wide receivers with 30 receptions for 546 yards and three touchdowns.
-One of hia personal highlights was a 101-yard reception for a touchdown from Jason Maas in a 27-21 season-opening win against the Calgary Stampeders.
-He continued to make big plays in the post-season, registering 4 receptions for 79 yards in a 33-30 Western Final against Winnipeg.
-In the 25-16 Grey Cup loss against Montreal, he had three receptions for 65 yards.
+One of his personal highlights was a 101-yard reception for a touchdown from Jason Maas in a 27–21 season-opening win against the Calgary Stampeders.
+He continued to make big plays in the post-season, registering 4 receptions for 79 yards in a 33–30 Western Final against Winnipeg.
+In the 25–16 Grey Cup loss against Montreal, he had three receptions for 65 yards.